AICP Code of Ethics and Professional Conduct

 b) Within thirty (30) days after receiving all information that the Ethics Officer deems necessary to make a preliminary determination, the Ethics Officer shall make a preliminary determination whether a violation may have occurred.

 c) If the preliminary determination of the Ethics Officer is that it is clear that no violation has occurred, the complaint shall be dismissed.
 The complainant shall be so notified.
-The complainant shall have twenty (20) days from the date of notification to appeal the dismissal of the complaint to the Ethics Committee.
+Appeal of the determination of the Ethics Officer is only available to members of AICP.
+If the complainant is a member of AICP, the complainant shall have twenty (20) days from the date of notification to appeal the dismissal of the complaint to the Ethics Committee.

 d) If the preliminary determination of the Ethics Officer is that a violation may have occurred — or if, on appeal, the Ethics Committee reverses a preliminary dismissal, the Ethics Officer shall, within thirty (30) days, provide the complaint to the Certified Planner against whom the complaint was made ("the respondent").
 The Ethics Officer shall request from the respondent a detailed response to the complaint, and any supporting documentation.

 3. Fact Gathering

 a) The respondent shall have thirty (30) days from the date of notification from the Ethics Officer to provide a response to the complaint, as well as any supporting documentation.
 The Ethics Officer may extend this time, for good cause shown, for a period not to exceed fourteen (14) days.